Snappability and singularity-distance of pin-jointed body-bar frameworks: Physical model of deformation

 In the case of planar stress ($xy$-plane) the shear stresses $\tau_{xz}$ and $\tau_{yz}$ are zero as well as the normal stress $\delta_z$.
 Then Eq.\ (\ref{eq:stress_strain_spatial}) simplifies to:

 In the case of a bar (in $x$-direction) the relation reduces to $\varepsilon_x=D_1\delta_x$ with $D_1:=\tfrac{1}{E}$.

 For the later done computation of the elastic strain energies we need the inverse relations, which map the strains to the stresses.
-This can be obtained by inverting the matrices $D_i$ for $i=1,2,3$. $D_1$ does not depend on Poisson's ratio $\nu$ and its inverse read as $D_1^{-1}=E$.
+This can be obtained by inverting $D_1$, $\Vkt D_2$ and $\Vkt D_3$, respectively. $D_1$ does not depend on Poisson's ratio $\nu$ and its inverse reads as $D_1^{-1}=E$.

-As $D_2$ is regular for all possible Poisson ratios $\nu\in[0,1/2]$, we can always compute
+As $\Vkt D_2$ is regular for all possible Poisson ratios $\nu\in[0,1/2]$, we can always compute